 Find the Compound Bow’s Arrow Stabilizer:

-Alike bow sights, it also help us to understand whether a bow is right handed or left handed.
+Like bow sights, it also helps us to understand whether a bow is right handed or left handed.
 The stabilizer is placed near the riser of a compound bow.
 If you find the arrow stabilizer on the left side of the bow, it is a right handed bow, while, the same way, if it is placed on the side, your compound bow is left handed.

 Find the Compound Bow’s Arrow Rest: